MohammadarefAhmadpoor/Rice-image-classification/README.md

 4. Run the script, and it will preprocess the data, split it into training, validation, and test sets, and train the CNN model.
 5. The trained model will be saved as `CNN_Model.h5` in the current working directory.

-## Code Overview

- Steps:

-1. **Data Loading and Exploration**: The images and their corresponding labels are loaded from the dataset directory, and some exploratory visualizations are generated to understand the data distribution.
-2. **Data Preprocessing**: The dataset is split into training, validation, and test sets using the `splitfolders` library.
-3. **Data Preparation**: The images are loaded and preprocessed using Keras' `image_dataset_from_directory` function, which handles resizing, batching, and one-hot encoding of labels.
-4. **Model Definition**: A sequential CNN model is defined using Keras' functional API.
-The model consists of convolutional layers, max-pooling layers, flattening, and dense layers with ReLU and softmax activations.
-5. **Model Training**: The model is trained on the training set, with the validation set used for monitoring the model's performance during training.
-6. **Visualization of Training Progress**: The training and validation loss and accuracy are plotted to monitor the model's convergence.
-7. **Model Saving and Loading**: The trained model is saved as an HDF5 file (`CNN_Model.h5`) and then loaded back for evaluation or inference.

-## Results

-The trained CNN model achieves an accuracy of around 95% on the validation set after 15 epochs of training, but it isn't be.
-The exact performance may vary depending on the specific hardware and randomization used during training.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.